mkthewlis/Milestone-Project-2/README.md

 - Another additional feature that could be added would be to make the quiz multiplayer, by allowing one user after the other to answer the quiz with both results saved.
 Once both players have finished, the results could be compared side by side.

-## Technologies Used - Including languages, libraries, frameworks, editors and version control
+## Technologies Used

+### Languages, libraries, frameworks, editors and version control

 - HTML5
     * The language used to create the form and add content to the website.